dev-0x0/pyfi/README.md

 - Enumerates local wireless access points and sniffs for connected clients

 Additional options:
-- Allow for targeted or blanket deauthentication of clients from a specified wireless access point
+- Allow for deauthentication of clients from a specified wireless access point
 - This portion of the project is a proof-of-concept for demonstrating the vulnerability of some wireless networks
 - It is for educational purposes only, in order to learn about WiFi vulnerabilites, and steps sometimes taken by malicious actors when performing certain types of attacks(e.g.